Menopause and Sleep Concerns? These Supplements Can Help

 - Maintenance of a healthy body weight

-- Bone health, including increase to bone density
+- Bone health, including an increase to bone density

 - Reductions in hot flashes and night sweats